Benjamin Davies

 If you liked Snickers bars, but they suddenly 5x in price, it isn’t necessarily true that you will buy a different chocolate bar.
 You might go to the bakery instead, or use that money to put a little more fuel in your car.

-#4006·Edwin de WitOP, about 1 month agoI could indeed have been clearer.
+#4006·Edwin de WitOP, 3 months agoI could indeed have been clearer.
 The point isn’t that using creativity to re-establish direction is the distinguishing feature.
 The distinction is the method of conflict resolution.

 In a non-coercive, rational resolution, you take the distraction or impulse seriously, examine its content, and form a theory of what problem it’s signaling.
 Then you conjecture candidate solutions and select one to try.
 A common solution is to acknowledge the distraction and explicitly schedule it for later, which removes the unfinished business feeling it creates in the moment.
 Direction returns because the conflict got resolved.